Shinku La Tunnel

 Updated on April 16, 2022

-World’s longest highway tunnel above 16,000ft beneath 16,580ft high Shinku-la will be ready by 2025 that will provide Zanskar valley of Ladakh an all-weather connectivity, Border Roads Organisation (BRO) chief Lt Gen Rajeev Chaudhary said at Shinkula on Saturday.
+World’s longest highway tunnel above 16,000ft beneath 16,580ft high Shinku-la (Shinkun La) will be ready by 2025 that will provide Zanskar valley of Ladakh an all-weather connectivity, Border Roads Organisation (BRO) chief Lt Gen Rajeev Chaudhary said at Shinkula on Saturday.

 After attending the Golden Handshake Ceremony on occasion of opening of Nimmu-Padum-Darcha road amidst fresh snowfall and in the middle of 5 to 6ft high walls of snow, the director general border roads (DGBR) Chaudhary said this new road, which has now opened for traffic movement, will be officially opened for all kinds of vehicles as widening and blacktopping of the highway will be completed in three years along with completion of the Shinku-la tunnel.